Data migration testing: A practical guide to data validation

 2. Test analysis and design

-During Test Analysis activity, QA will create TCs with emphasis on how each item of data is mapped and migrated from source to target.
+During test analysis activity, QA will create TCs with an emphasis on how each item of data is mapped and migrated from source to target.
 It will also include a design of how the migration is validated through testing and define non-functional aspects to test.

 A. Review test basis, analyze test items, specification and identify test conditions